 The differential impact was driven by the nature of the typical spend on a card from a challenger bank vs traditional bank.
 There was also a massive hit to revenues given the dependence on interchange income generated.
 But by the end of 2020 the tide seemed to have turned.
 Leading challenger Starling became the first to turn a profit, Revolut broke even and funding was back on the table.
-But there was a clear shift with European €5bn last year, compared with €3.1bn for B2C firms.
+But there was a clear shift with European B2B fintechs raising €5bn last year, compared with €3.1bn for B2C firms.

 By building trust with customers, focusing on sustainability, and expanding their consumer offerings, challenger banks will be able to acquire customers but what impact will this have on the economy?
 Could the development of business offerings (and particularly those focused on SMEs) and new sources of funding help kickstart the economy?

 The biggest issue that has always faced challenger banks has been consumer trust.
 In a market that equates trust with financial security, and financial security with reliability, challengers have struggled.
 Around a fifth of the UK public perceive challenger banks as less reliable than traditional banks.
 This trust was exasperated during the pandemic when Monzo customers were locked out of their accounts during lockdown.